 The Plan offers strategies to boost market rate development as well, notably upzoning, Transit Oriented Development, and consideration of modular construction.
 Based on current construction costs, the construction value of the projected 15,000 market rate units is \$3.5 billion.

-At the same time that Philadelphia identifies new and innovative funding sources it is critical that the Federal government not only maintain its current funding levels, but also identify new resources to support additional Housing Choice Vouchers.
+At the same time that Philadelphia identifies new and innovative funding sources it is critical that the Federal government maintains its current funding levels and identifies new resources to support additional Housing Choice Vouchers.